Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 #### Use Case 2: Brownfield, Implementation in an Existing, Enterprise-Specific Virtual Network for a New Deployment

-This use case seeks to align with the expectations of enterprise infrastructure.
-For instance, certain companies prohibit the use of public IP addresses in their solutions.
+This use case seeks to align with the expectations of enterprise infrastructure.</br>
+For instance, certain companies prohibit the use of public IP addresses in their solutions.</br>

-The solution will provision certain elements such as Monitoring, Key Vault, permissions, and analytics services.
-However, additional configurations may be required before and after deployment.
+The solution will provision certain elements such as Monitoring, Key Vault, permissions, and analytics services.</br>
+However, additional configurations may be required before and after deployment.</br>

-Choosing this option allows you to tailor the infrastructure, but typically requires customized services from the cloud, security, and network teams, leading to less agility and project delays.
+Choosing this option allows you to tailor the infrastructure, but typically requires customized services from the cloud, security, and network teams, leading to less agility and project delays.</br>

-This case presents a balance between an extended deployment timeline and compliance with corporate policies and infrastructure requirements.
+This case presents a balance between an extended deployment timeline and compliance with corporate policies and infrastructure requirements.</br>

-Complexity could be notably high on the Virtual Network side.
+Complexity could be notably high on the Virtual Network side.</br>

-Anticipate the need for virtual network peering arrangements using a hub and spoke design, route tables, configuration of DNS, private zones, private endpoints, DNS forwarding for private links, virtual network delegations, and so on.
+Anticipate the need for virtual network peering arrangements using a hub and spoke design, route tables, configuration of DNS, private zones, private endpoints, DNS forwarding for private links, virtual network delegations, and so on.</br>
 Additionally, various analytics services may each have distinct virtual network requirements.

-This use case does not require any public IP addresses to be exposed.
+This use case does not require any public IP addresses to be exposed.</br>
 All services can utilize private Enterprise Network access exclusively.

 The identity of the solution administrator or the managing group must be submitted to gain access and control over the solution.

+<a name="vnet-uc2"></a>
 ##### Virtual Network

 The enterprise network team needs to set up a virtual network with necessary components and settings in advance.
 This must be a spoke-type network connected to the central hub network with central Enterprise Firewall and connectivity to enterprise network - following the hub and spoke architecture.